 Paymo not only lets accountants track working hours, but it also has invoicing, expense, and project management tools to help provide deeper insights into the business while helping monitor revenue and costs.
-This platform also lets you create multilingual invoices, which uses more than 85 currencies, and lets you get paid faster by automating payments with PayPal, Payoneer, Stripe, and Authorize.net.
+This platform also lets you create multilingual invoices, which use more than 85 currencies and let you get paid faster by automating payments with PayPal, Payoneer, Stripe, and Authorize.net.

 Hubstaff: Best for Large Accounting Firms

 Hubstaff is an all-in-one time tracking and employee monitoring solution that is excellent for large accounting companies.
+Apart from this, Hubstaff also snagged a spot in our best employee monitoring solutions guide.
 Its paid plans offer scheduling, invoicing, and payroll for unlimited teams and payments.
 It also has a free plan that’s useful for individuals, as it has both time tracking and reporting functionalities.
 With it, you can set a schedule to automatically send reports to yourself, your client, or even stakeholders so that everyone is updated.

-In our evaluation, Hubstaff earned 4.68 out of 5.
-It got perfect marks on pricing, time tracking tools, reporting, and project management features.
+In our evaluation, Hubstaff earned 4.75 out of 5.
+It got perfect marks on pricing, time tracking tools, reporting, security and data privacy, and project management features.
 It took a hit for lacking phone support, having some billing features only in paid plans, and complaints of glitches in the mobile app.

 Clockify: Best for Small Accounting Teams

-In our evaluation, the system earned an overall score of 4.55 out of 5.
-It got perfect marks on pricing, time tracking functionality, reporting, and project management features.
+In our evaluation, the system earned an overall score of 4.43 out of 5.
+It got perfect marks on pricing, time tracking functionality, project management features, and security and data privacy.
 It could have gotten perfect scores for ease of use if not for its limited integration options.
-Clockify also took a hit for billable hours tools as its invoicing and budget-to-actual hours tracking cost extra.
+Clockify also took a hit for billable hours tools, as its invoicing and budget-to-actual hours tracking cost extra.